I'm a working mom always looking for ways to save time and make money.

 The online resale market has exploded over the last few years.
-Anyone can sell just about anything online these days.
-It has become so simple, that you don’t even need a computer to list, sell and ship; it can all be done in the palm of your hand on your smartphone.
+You can sell and buy just about anything online these days.
+You don’t even need a computer to list, sell, and ship.
+It can all be done in the palm of your hand on your smartphone.

-Some people sell clothes or shoes that they don’t wear anymore in hopes to make a few bucks.
-And others make it a full time job, and make a living, off of hunting for deals at thrift stores, yard sales, and clearance sections, to then resell and make a profit.
+Some people sell clothes or shoes that they don’t wear anymore in hopes of making a few bucks.
+Others make reselling a full-time job and make a living off of hunting for deals at thrift stores, yard sales, and clearance sections, to then resell at a profit.

 I’ve been somewhere in the middle for several years.
 Here are some tips and tricks I have found beneficial, as well as advice from some very successful online resellers, specifically for reselling clothing and shoes.